PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pass, together with Ruff and syntax validation.
 The exporter shrank by another 262 lines.
 No model conversion or inference was run.

+Constant Pad/scalar literals, static or runtime axis expressions, and static mirror-Pad expression planning now share that constant-policy owner.
+All six moved function ASTs match checkpoint `5661eb4` exactly; six direct policy contracts and the focused single-owner test pass, together with Ruff and syntax validation.
+The exporter shrank by another 100 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-